Q-Minh/nihu/dox/tut_custom_kernel.md

 The next step is the definition of the final kernel class that is going to be used in numerical integrations.
 This is done in three steps.
-- The kernel class is declared
+	1. The kernel class is declared
-- The kernel traits are defined
+	2. Compile time properties of the kernel class are defined in its traits class
-- The kernel class is defined, derived from ::kernel_base using the CRTP pattern.
+	3. The kernel class is defined, derived from ::kernel_base using the CRTP pattern.

-The kernel class is forward declared as
+Step (1): The kernel class is forward declared as

 \snippet custom_kernel.mex.cpp udeclare

-The kernel traits are defined by specialising the traits class ::kernel_traits as follows
+Step(2): The kernel traits are defined by specialising the traits class ::kernel_traits as follows

 \snippet custom_kernel.mex.cpp utraits